ppiod/lumen-lang/README.md

 Lumen is built on a foundation of powerful concepts inspired by languages like Rust, Elm, and F#.

-- **Static Typing**: A strong type system catches errors at interpret time, not runtime.
+- **Static Typing**: A strong type system catches errors at compile time, not runtime.
 - **Immutability by Default**: Encourages a functional style and makes code more predictable.
 Variables are immutable unless explicitly marked with `mut`.
 - **Rich Type System**: Includes expressive algebraic data types like `Records` (structs) and `Sum Types` (tagged unions) for precise data modeling.
 - **Powerful Pattern Matching**: Exhaustively match against Sum Types, arrays, and other structures for safe and readable control flow.